othercodes/rest/README.md

 $response = $api->get("posts/1");
 ```

-The rest client will throw a `ConnectionException` if there any problem related to the connection.
+The rest client will throw a `ConnectionException` if there are any problem related to the connection.

 **NOTE: These errors are related to the session cURL, here is
 the [complete list](https://curl.haxx.se/libcurl/c/libcurl-errors.html)**